yui/yeti/README.md

 Yeti uses [JSHint][] to analyze code for problems.
 See `.jshintrc` for options used by Yeti.

+### Profiler

+Requires [Google Chrome Canary][canary] and Mac OS X.

+Profile the Yeti Hub:

+    ./go profile --server

+Using `./go profile` without `--server` to profile the Yeti client requires an interactive terminal, which does not yet work.

 ### Contribute to Yeti

 Your contributions are welcome!